During a flood

 If flooding poses a risk to life, get to a safe place and call the emergency services on 999.

-As the lead authority for the borough, all instances of surface water, groundwater or ordinary watercourse flooding must be reported to us (link to report it page).
+As the lead authority for the borough, all instances of surface water, groundwater or ordinary watercourse flooding must be reported to us.

 Keep an eye on our flooding update page which, if we have flooding in the borough, will be kept up to date with any flood related information.